BasKleinIkkink/RC-FAB-2D-Heterostructures/docs/source/getting_started/programming_guidelines.rst

 ---------------------

-The python program is developed with the idea of modularity in mind, this means that the program functionality should be easily extendable and by users.
+The python program is developed with the idea of modularity in mind, this means that the program functionality should be easily extendable.
 To make this as easy as possible the following guidelines are used:

 * New functionality is implemented by classes that inherit from the respective